James Record

-James Ralph Record Sr. (27 December 1918 – 1 December 1996) was an Alabama state senator, a former Chairman of the Madison County (Alabama) Commission, and a noted historical author.
+James Ralph Record Sr. (27 December 1918 – 1 December 1996) was an Alabama state senator, a former chairman of the Madison County (Alabama) Commission, and a noted historical author.
 He was born in New Market, Alabama, near the Alabama-Tennessee border.
 Record also served as president of several local organizations such as the Alabama Space and Rocket Center, State of Alabama Historical Commission, Madison County Historical Society, The American Legion, Veterans of Foreign Wars, Elks Lodge, Burritt Museum, YMCA, Woodmen of the World, Alabama Association of County Commissioners, First Baptist Church Huntsville, and the Madison County Mental Health Association and numerous civic organizations.

 Personal life

-He married the former Lillian Marion Ahonen on June 15, 1946.
-They had two children, Carole D. Record and James R. Record Jr. His wife Lillian died on February 14, 1962, after a tragic accident.
+He married the former Lillian Marion Aho on June 15, 1946.
+They had two children, Carole D. Record and James R. Record Jr. His wife Lillian died on February 14, 1963, after a tragic accident.
 After raising 2 children as a single parent, Record later married the former Ruth Parker McWhorter on May 10, 1974.
 Record enjoyed writing history and spent much of his time writing about Madison County.
 He helped preserve many historical articles over the years about Madison County which are stored in the Huntsville/Madison County Library historical room.
 Record authored or co-authored over 10 books during his life.
 He graduated from Huntsville High School and later attending the University of Alabama in Huntsville obtaining a degree in accounting.
 Record also attended Howard College which today is known as Samford University in Birmingham Alabama.
 He was later presented with an honorary doctorate degree by Southeastern Institute of Technology.